jquinby/jekyll-now/books.md

 ---
 Completed, most recent at the top:

+_Zone to Win: Organizing to Compete in an Age of Disuption_, Geoffrey Moore
 _Fifteen Sermons Preached Before the University of Oxford_, John Henry Newman
 _Inside the Psalms: Reflections for Novices_, Maureen McCabe, OCSO
 _An Essay in Aid of a Grammar of Assent_, John Henry Newman (halfway)